tristanwainwright/sieve-of-eratosthenes/README.md

 ## Description

-The Sieve of Eratosthenes is an algorithm used to find all the prime numbers between the first prime `2` and a given limit `n`.
+The Sieve of Eratosthenes is an algorithm used to find all the prime numbers between the first prime $2$ and a given limit $n$.

 ## Usage